-Membership in the MakerSpace is open to teens and adults, and to families with younger kids.
+The MakerSpace is open to teens and adults, and to families with younger kids.
 Note: the MakerSpace is not a licensed child care facility.
 Kids under 8 may not be left unattended.
 Kids 8-12 may be left to attend organized activities.
-Teens may vist the facility with parental permission.
+Teens may visit the facility with parental permission.
 Join online or in person.
 Contact us with any questions or concerns

 The MakerSpace is converting to become owned and operated by a community co-op